jdereg/json-io/user-guide.md

     .withNoCustomizationFor(Class)
     .withNoCustomizationsFor(Collection<Class>)

+    writeOptions.getNonCustomClasses()  // Get classes that will not have custom writers

 Set the date format for how dates are written.
 Example: "yyyy/MM/dd HH:mm".

     .withDateFormat(String)
     .withIsoDateFormat()
     .withIsoDateTimeFormat()

+    writeOptions.getDateFormat()        // Get date format

 Force class types to be written out for all JSON objects, or never show Type info, or show the minimum amount of type info.
 Shows up as "@type" or "@t" fields on a JSON object.
 Only needed